nimakarimipour/WALAWiki/Intermediate-Representation-(IR).md

 To build IR with pi nodes, invoke `setPiNodePolicy()` on the corresponding `SSAOptions` object with a corresponding `SSAPiNodePolicy`, which governs how pi nodes are constructed.
 WALA has two built-in pi-node policies: `NullTestPiPolicy`, which adds pi nodes for null checks (like the example above), and `InstanceOfPiPolicy` for instance-of type tests.

 Like with phi instructions, pi instructions are stored on `BasicBlock`s and are not normal IR instructions.
 To iterate all pi instructions in an IR, call `IR.iteratePis()`.
 More usefully, you can call `BasicBlock.iteratePis()` to see the pi instructions stored on that block.
-Note that pi instructions logically execute **at the end** of the basic block on which they are stored; this is the opposite of phi instructions, which logically execute at the beginning of the block.
+Note that pi instructions logically execute **at the end** of the basic block on which they are stored; this is the opposite of phi instructions.
+More precisely, each `SSAPiInstruction` is associated with some edge *e* in the control-flow graph and is stored at source block of *e$; the instruction only (logically) executes when *e* is traversed.

 For a given `SSAPiInstruction`, `getVal()` tells you which value number is being renamed, and `getDef()` tells you the new value number.
 How can you tell what condition holds for the new name?  `getSuccessorBlock()` tells you the successor block number where the new name will be used.
 Assuming you have the block `b` on which the `SSAPiInstruction` is stored, you can look at `b`'s successors in the control flow graph to figure out the `BasicBlock` `succ` corresponding to the successor block number.
 Now, you can call `com.ibm.wala.cfg.Util.getTakenSuccessor()` or `com.ibm.wala.cfg.Util.getNotTakenSuccessor()` to figure out if `succ` is reached when the condition at the end of `b` is true or false.
 To figure out what condition holds, you need to look at both the `SSAConditionalBranchInstruction` at the end of `b` and the "cause" instruction returned by `SSAPiInstruction.getCause()`; the specific condition will be specific to the pi-node policy.